harrisrf/R-Miscellaneous/README.md

 # R-Miscellaneous
-R programs that have come in useful
+R program that have been useful.